CofAndrea/js_advance/README.md

  # QLife.

-A simple java application that allows the user to fetch informations from an API life quality
+A simple java application that allows the user to fetch informations on life quality in a wide selection of cities using teleport API

 ## Description.